mygocode/prime/README.md

 ![Git History](https://i.ibb.co/KWQR99X/Git-Kraken.jpg)

+## Cache
+Most of the application uses **Memcached**, **Redis** or **Apache Ignite** but according to the scope of this application, I decided use a Local Cache strategy which is easir to implement and light-weight.
+When the user will enter a number to get the prime number, the application will first check the local cache for the user given number.
+If its a cache miss, then the system will invoke the service layer and do the processing, cache the result and return the result to the user.

 ## Development Process for production application
 I will prefer to use the following steps for production level application.